 11. Make a sun catcher

 This is a simple and beautiful nature craft to hang in your window!
-You just need card stock/cardbaord, contact paper, and nature.
-You can check out instructions for our Mother’s Day sun catcher here.
+You just need card stock/cardboard, contact paper, and nature.
+Check out instructions for our Mother’s Day sun catcher here!
 You can just use blank card stock instead of the printable with the Mother’s Day message on it.
 This craft draws us to the window and helps us appreciate the sun a little more!
+How many of these window activities would you try?